 If you scored comparatively well in one, you know which exam to go for.
 If not, give yourself some time to get a feel for each test.

 In case you’re still not sure, consider other factors of GMAT and GRE.
 Like how much each test costs, what’s the expense for sending your scores to a university, and if registration is available for a date of your preference.

 To find out more details about the syllabus, scoring, reporting, and test registration for these exams, you can read our posts on the GRE and GMAT exams.

-So, if your target program doesn’t state a clear preference for GMAT or GRE, assume that GMAT is preferred.
-And if you wish to apply to non-MBA programs as well, the disadvantage in taking the GRE can be overcome by performing substantially better than you would in GMAT.
+So, if your target program doesn’t state a clear preference about GMAT or GRE for MBA, assume that GMAT is preferred.
+And if you wish to apply to non-MBA programs as well, the disadvantage in taking the GRE can be overcome by performing substantially better than you would in the GMAT.
 The same stands true for those scoring better in GRE and keen on pursuing an MBA.

 So, take your pick, figure out which areas you need to work on, and get to studying!

 But understand – the test is just one part of your profile.
 Your academics, experiences, and extracurriculars will matter just as much.

 While every business school accepts GMAT scores, here are some of the top colleges accepting GRE scores for MBA-